 When visiting Southeastern Queensland, many visitors tend to overlook Brisbane, wedged in between the popular tourist destinations of the Gold Coast and the Sunshine Coast.
 However, there’s plenty to see and do in Brisbane, including if you’re visiting with a dog.
-Read on to find out about dog-friendly sightseeing ideas, plus the best beaches and even pet-friendly luxury hotels in Brisbane.
+Read on to find out about dog-friendly sightseeing ideas, plus the best beaches and even pet-friendly luxury hotels in Brisbane, the Queensland capital.

 Dog-Friendly Sightseeing in Brisbane

 There’s plenty of dog-friendly sightseeing options around Brisbane to entertain yourself and your pup, whether you prefer the city or the outdoors and beach.
 Consider ticking off some of these with your dog…